Andrea Riseborough: Oscar nomination to be reviewed by Academy

 - Published

 A surprise Oscar nomination scored by British actress Andrea Riseborough has prompted debate in Hollywood.
-But did an apparently grassroots campaign which championed her break any rules?
+But did the apparently grassroots campaign which championed her break any rules?

 Many awards watchers were stunned when Riseborough was nominated last week for best actress for her performance in To Leslie.
 Not because she was undeserving (quite the opposite), but because of how unusual the nod was for someone who had practically no previous awards season momentum.